-Based on the nature of PSI's contracts, there were no contract assets recorded at August 31, 2023, or 2022.
+Based on the nature of PSI's contracts, there were no contract assets recorded at August 31, 2024, or 2023.
 Contract liabilities consist of payments received before ticket sales are earned.
-Contract liabilities were approximately \$4,575 and \$4,927 and are included in advance ticket sales and other in the statements of financial position at August 31, 2023 and 2022, respectively.
+Contract liabilities were approximately \$3,614 and \$4,575 and are included in advance ticket sales and other in the statements of financial position at August 31, 2024 and 2023, respectively.
+Contract liabilities as of September 1, 2022 were approximately \$4,927.